-Making bread has to be one of the most satisfying things so I want to show you how to make homemade bread.
+Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

-I love the process, and find it very therapeutic, it’s like working with a live being.
+I love the process, and I find it very therapeutic, it’s like working with a live being.

 I love the feel of the dough forming in my hands, the kneaded dough rising, that will soon transform into baked bread.

-There are all kinds of ways to methods, from bread machines to the good old fashioned two hand way.
+There are all kinds of ways and methods, from using bread machines to the good old fashioned two hand way.

 Bread machines have come a long way, and some people swear by them.

-I wouldn’t bake in them but they are good for mixing and kneading dough.
+I wouldn’t bake my bread in them, but they are good for mixing and kneading dough.

 Learning all the different methods of baking, and the different bread recipes can be a fun hobby.